tytydraco/yessleep/out/Theres_a_Pool_in_Pikeral_Park.md

 "In loving memory of Isaac Clemmons.
 Whose hugs, kisses, and laughs saved our day, every day.
 Our loss is Heaven's gain.
 Miss you, bud."

 The words fell out of my mouth like stones.
 We sat in silence.
 No one moved.
 Afraid to disturb the tension as unbroken as the lake.
 With each passing second, the reality of our situation worsened.
 We all thought the same thing.
-Six loser kids, ready to get trashed and literally dance atop a kid’s grave.
+Seven loser kids, ready to get trashed and literally dance atop a kid’s grave.
 Motivated by shit beer and second base.
 It made me sick.

 Then, Dylan walked up to Isaac's memorial, knelt, and placed his hand on the top of the post.